 7.2.6.
-Topology Hiding - Swisscom Side
+Topology Hiding - Tele2 Side

-The Topology Hiding screen manages how various source, destination and routing information in SIP and SDP message headers are substituted or changed to maintain the integrity of the network.
+The Topology Hiding screen allows you to manage how various source, destination and routing information in SIP and SDP message headers are substituted or changed to maintain the integrity of the network.
 It hides the topology of the enterprise network from external networks.
 Navigate to Global Profiles Topology Hiding (not shown).

-- Click default profile and select Clone Profile (not shown) - Enter Profile Name : SP_Trunk - For the Header To, From and Request Line select IP/Domain under Criteria and Next Hop under Replace Action - Click Finish (not shown)
+- Click default profile and select Clone Profile (not shown) - Enter Profile Name : SP_Trunk - Under the Header field for To, From and Request Line, select IP/Domain under Criteria and Auto under Replace Action - Click Finish (not shown)